manshikumari12/chat-app-/README.md

 <h2>Note</h2>

 <p>This is a basic implementation and may require further enhancements for production use.
-Ensure to configure the application with your MongoDB database URI and AWS credentials for hosting and file storage.</p>
+Ensure to configure the application with your MongoDB database URI .</p>

 <h2>Authors</h2>
 <p>Manshi (<a href="https://github.com/manshikumari12">github.com/manshikumari12)</a>)</p>